 - Near the walls, in the boundary layer (BL), the velocity changes rapidly. - In turbulence modeling in CFD, the most important zones are the viscous sublayer and the log-law layer. - The buffer layer is the transition layer which we try to avoid as much as possible. - Turbulence modeling in CFD requires different considerations depending on whether you solve the viscous sublayer, model the log-law layer, or solve the whole boundary layer (including the buffer zone).

-Turbulence near the wall - Boundary layer
+Turbulence near the wall - The boundary layer and the Law of the wall